-Tie a simple knot with the tail around the piece of yarn that is connected to the yarn ball or skein -- known as the "working yarn".
-You will now have one loop on your knitting needle, known as a "stitch."
+Tie a simple knot with the yarn tail around the strand of yarn connected to the yarn ball or skein, also known as the "working yarn."
+This will create a loop on your left-hand needle, representing the first stitch.

-Drape the working yarn over the top of the bottom (right) needle to form an upside down "U."
+Allow the working yarn to drape over the top of the bottom (right) needle, forming another inverted "U" shape.

-Pull the right needle along with the draped upside down "U" through the loop on the left needle.
-You now have a new loop on the right needle.
+Pull the right needle and the draped "U" through the loop on the left needle.
+This action will create a new loop on the right needle.

-Move the new loop from the right needle to the left needle.
-You now have two loops, or stitches, on the left needle and nothing on the right needle.
+Transfer the new loop from the right needle back to the left needle.
+At this point, you will have two loops or stitches on the left needle, while the right needle remains empty.

-Repeat the process until you have the desired number of stitches to begin your project.
+Repeat the entire process from steps 3 to 6 until you have cast on the desired number of stitches required for your knitting project.

 Congratulations, beginner knitters, on successfully learning how to cast on in knitting!
 With this newfound skill, you've unlocked a world of possibilities in the realm of knitting patterns and projects.
 Casting on is just the first step on your knitting journey, and it opens the door to mastering new stitches and exploring a vast array of knitting techniques.
 As you continue to hone your craft, you'll gain confidence and the ability to bring intricate designs to life.